Chalarangelo/30-seconds-of-code/content/snippets/react/s/star-rating.md

 ---
-title: Star rating
+title: Star rating component
-type: snippet
+type: tip
 language: react
 tags: [components,children,input,state]
 cover: lake-church
-excerpt: Renders a star rating component.
+excerpt: Create your very own star rating component in React.
 listed: true
-dateModified: 2021-10-13
+dateModified: 2024-06-12
 ---

-Renders a star rating component.
+Star rating components are the de facto way of **rating items** on the web.
+They are simple to use and provide a visual representation of the rating.
+Yet, implementing them sounds tricky.
+However, with React, you can create a star rating component with ease.

-- Define a `Star` component.
-It renders each individual star with the appropriate appearance, based on the parent component's state.
+First, you'll need to separate the **individual star component** from the parent component.
+The `Star` component will render each individual star with the appropriate appearance based on the parent component's state.

-- Define a `StarRating` component.
-Use the `useState()` hook to define the `rating` and `selection` state variables with the appropriate initial values.
-- Create a method, `hoverOver`, that updates `selected` according to the provided `event`, using the .`data-star-id` attribute of the event's target or resets it to `0` if called with a `null` argument.
+The `StarRating` component, in turn, will use the `useState()` hook to define the `rating` and `selection` state variables with the appropriate initial values.
+Then, you can define a method, `hoverOver`, that updates `selected` according to the provided `event`, using the `.data-star-id` attribute of the event's target or resets it to `0` if called with a `null` argument.

-- Use `Array.from()` to create an array of `5` elements and `Array.prototype.map()` to create individual `<Star>` components.
-- Handle the `onMouseOver` and `onMouseLeave` events of the wrapping element using `hoverOver`.
+Finally, using `Array.from()` to create an array of `5` elements and `Array.prototype.map()`, you can create individual `<Star>` components and handle the `onMouseOver` and `onMouseLeave` events of the wrapping element using `hoverOver`.
 Handle the `onClick` event using `setRating`.

 ```css
 .star {